Over2Craft-mc/Plugin-Vote/README.md

 ## Theme

+### Your theme may already support this fork.
+If it don't, you will need to edit it manually or ask to the author of the theme to edit it.
+List of themes that already support this fork :
+* (rainbow)[https://market.azuriom.com/resources/71] (you will need to edit the theme confguration)

+### How to edit your theme
 You will need a small adjustment with your theme to use this fork, otherwise you will get an error `Illuminate\Contracts\Encryption\DecryptException : The payload is invalid.` while voting.